Three-halves variation of geodesics in the directed landscape: Preliminaries

 jointly in all $x, y$.
 That is, the increment over the time interval $[t,t+s^3)$ is an \textbf{Airy sheet of scale $s$}. \item (Independent increments) For any disjoint time intervals $\{(t_i, s_i) : i \in \{1, \dots k\}\}$, the random functions $ \cL(\cdot, t_i ; \cdot, s_i), i \in \{1, \dots, k \} $ are independent. \item (Metric composition law) Almost surely, for any $r<s<t$ and $x, y \in \R$ we have that

 \end{enumerate} \end{theorem}

-The metric composition for $\cL$ implies the triangle inequality \eqref{E:triangle}.
-Note that the triangle inequality is an equality at all points along a geodesic.
+The metric composition for $\cL$ implies the reverse triangle inequality \eqref{E:triangle}.
+Note that the reverse triangle inequality is an equality at all points along a geodesic.
 If $\pi:[s, t] \to \R$ is a geodesic, then for any partition $s = r_0 < r_1 < \dots < r_k = t$ we have

 The directed landscape has invariance properties which we use throughout the paper.

 \begin{lemma} [Lemma 10.2, \citDOV] We have the following equalities in distribution as random functions in $\mathcal C(\R^4_\uparrow, \R)$.
 Here $r, c \in \R$, and $q > 0$. \begin{itemize} \item[1.]
 Time stationarity.